myllynen/rhel-troubleshooting-guide/README.md

 ```

 For any crashed process a core dump is available in case core dumps are
-enabled (but they are is also subject to the same data sensitivity
+enabled (but they are also subject to the same data sensitivity
 considerations as mentioned earlier).
 See
 [https://access.redhat.com/solutions/56021](https://access.redhat.com/solutions/56021)
 on how to collect core dumps.